Midocean-Technologies/.github/profile/README.md

-## Hi there, We are Midocean Technologies  👋
+## Hi there, We are Midocean Technologies Pvt Ltd 👋

 Midocean Technologies Pvt Ltd
 Welcome to Midocean Technologies Pvt Ltd!